 This is a little more difficult to pinpoint but it’s important to realise that there are costs associated with the negative impacts of downtime on a business’ reputation.
 To avoid this, make sure that downtime is handled properly, and that all employees understand what the potential long-term impact is on future sales and customer retention.
 This helps everyone (including the business owner) to see the real value of being genuinely prepared for such an event.

 Overall, it’s clear that downtime can have a serious effect on business operations and efficiency, as it leads to wasted time on non-productive activities.
-So to save time, productivity and money, make sure that your team is well equipped to handle downtime.
+So to save time, productivity and money, make sure that your team is well equipped to handle downtime or partner with an MPS service provider to ensure that all operations and responsibilities are managed effectively and efficiently.